A pseudo-inverse of a line graph: Introduction

 Traditionally, the inverse line graph is called the root graph.
 However, we use the term inverse line graph instead of root, because we refer to a pseudo-inverse often and the difference between a pseudo-inverse and the inverse is clearer than the difference between a pseudo-inverse and the root.
-Our contributions can be summarized as follows: \begin{enumerate} \item We propose a pseudo-inverse of a line graph generalising the inverse line graph to non-line graphs. \item Using the spectral radius of the graph adjacency matrix as the norm, we show that for single edge perturbations such a pseudo-inverse is well behaved and bounded. \item We propose a linear integer program that finds such a pseudo-inverse, by minimizing edge additions and deletions. \item We illustrate some properties of our pseudo-inverse in empirical experiments using Erdős-Rényi graphs. \end{enumerate}
+Our contributions can be summarized as follows: \begin{enumerate} \item We propose a pseudo-inverse of a line graph generalising the inverse line graph to non-line graphs. \item Using the spectral radius of the graph adjacency matrix as the norm, we show that for single edge perturbations such a pseudo-inverse is well behaved and bounded. \item We propose a linear integer program that finds such a pseudo-inverse, by minimizing edge additions and deletions. \item We illustrate properties of our pseudo-inverse using random graph models and use it as a parent population estimator for genotype data. \end{enumerate}

+We provide proof sketches for key theorems in the main text, while all formal proofs are presented in the appendix.